sbarretthoy/Python-InstacartAnalysis/README.md

 ## Tools

 Python was used to perform data wrangling, cleaning, subsetting, derivation of new variables, and to create meaningful visualizations.
-Python libraries were used such as pandas, numpy, os, matplotlib.pyplot, seaborn, scipy
+Python libraries were used such as pandas, numpy, os, matplotlib.pyplot, seaborn, and scipy